BMW 1 Series - Engines, performance and drive

 Despite the 1 Series’ position as one of the sportier hatchbacks in its segment, BMW hasn’t gone overboard in making it too hard-edged on the road.
 Yes, there’s heavy steering, but it’s simple to pootle around town thanks to decent visibility and a responsive front end, plus a sensible suspension set-up that can put up with the worst speed bumps and potholes at low speeds.

-Whether you’re sitting in the standard seats or the sportier ones in the M135, the driving position is a little high in the 1 Series, which makes it that bit easier to drive around town.
+Whether you’re sitting in the standard seats or the sportier ones in the M135, the driving position is a little high in the 1 Series, which makes it a little bit easier to drive around town in terms of visibility.
 The two engines are equally adept at low speeds, thanks to the smooth-shifting seven-speed automatic gearbox.
 In ‘Comfort’ mode, it never seems to be in the wrong gear when cruising around.

 On A- and B-roads

-The 1 Series continues to utilise the UKL2 platform that underpins the BMW 2 Series Active Tourer, the X1 and the MINI Countryman.
+The 1 Series utilises the UKL2 platform that underpins the BMW 2 Series Active Tourer, the BMW X1 and the MINI Countryman.
 In the 1 Series, it delivers a slightly harsher driving feel, but it’s not what you would call uncomfortable.
 In the 120 M Sport, there’s a real tautness to the chassis, helped by the Adaptive M Suspension (standard on M Sport models).
-This adds quicker steering, frequency-selective dampers – which are designed to learn your driving style – a lower ride height by 8mm, 50 per cent stiffer bushings in the rear axle and extra bracing.
+This adds quicker steering, frequency-selective dampers – which are designed to learn your driving style – a lower ride height by 8mm, 50 per cent stiffer suspension bushings in the rear axle, and extra bracing.

-They’re surprisingly usable, with a relaxed pedal feel around town, but during sprightly driving they deliver confidence-inspiring stopping power.
+They’re surprisingly usable, with a relaxed pedal feel around town, but they deliver confidence-inspiring stopping power during sprightly driving.
 The M135 also receives unique damping, with stiffer suspension components and further bracing underneath.

 On the motorway